 A protective order in Texas is effective for a maximum period of two years.

-Contact The Law Offices of Richard C. McConathy today for a consultation if you have been served with a protective order petition throughout Dallas County in Texas.
-Richard McConathy is an experienced criminal defense lawyer in Dallas who will make every effort to help you avoid a protective order against you and to represent your best interests at your hearing.
+Contact Law Offices of Richard C. McConathy today for a consultation if you have been served with a protective order in North Texas.
+Richard McConathy is an experienced criminal defense lawyer in Dallas with nearly two decades of experience.
+He will make every effort to help you avoid a protective order and to represent your best interests at your hearing.

-Call (972) 233-5700 today for a free consultation about your protective order hearing throughout Dallas County in Texas and the surrounding counties of Denton County, Collin County and Tarrant County.
+Call (972) 233-5700 today for a free consultation about your protective order hearing.
+The Law Offices of Richard C. McConathy represents clients throughout Dallas County and the surrounding counties of Denton County, Collin County, and Tarrant County.